 - ignored_assets — comma-separated list of assets to ignore (relative to the assets/ directory, eg. css/theme.css)

 - ignore_colorbox_i18n — prevent copying Colorbox locales.
 Accepted values: all (all ignored), unused (used locales copied), none (all copied)

 In templates there is a number of files whose name ends in .tmpl.
 Those are the theme’s page templates.
 They are done using the Mako or Jinja2 template languages.
 If you want to do a theme, you should learn one first.
 What engine is used by the theme is declared in the engine file.

 If you are using Mako templates, and want some extra speed when building the site you can install Beaker and make templates be cached

-Mako has a nifty concept of template inheritance.
+Both template engines have a nifty concept of template inheritance.
 That means that, a template can inherit from another and only change small bits of the output.
 For example, base.tmpl defines the whole layout for a page but has only a placeholder for content so post.tmpl only define the content, and the layout is inherited from base.tmpl.

 These are the templates that come with the included themes:

 This template defines the basic page layout for the site.
 It’s mostly plain HTML but defines a few blocks that can be re-defined by inheriting templates.